Joaquín Ibáñez, 3rd Baron de Eroles

 Joaquín Ibáñez Cuevas y de Valonga, 3rd Baron de Eroles and Marquis of Cañada Ibáñez (Kingdom of the Two Sicilies) (6 January 1785 – 25 August 1825) was a Spanish nobleman and soldier, active in Catalonia during the Peninsular War.
 Shortly before his death, he was promoted to Captain general of the Army, Spain's highest military rank.

 Early life

 Born into a noble family, he enrolled as a cadet at the Real Colegio de Artillería, in Segovia, though he did not graduate as an officer.

-He later studied Law at University of Cervera and after graduating, set up his own law firm.
+He later studied law at University of Cervera and after graduating, set up his own law firm.

 Peninsular War (1807–1814)

 Eroles was present at the defeat at Molíns de Rey (21 December 1808), and by the end of that year he had raised, armed and financed his own unit of 1,600 volunteers, the 2nd Tercio of Talarn Volunteers.

 1809

-With his tercio he fought skirmishes at Igualada (11 January 1809), putting General Chabran’s troops to flight, and at Maizneja (17 January 1809) where, with 300 men, he spearheaded the attack on the enemy.
+With his tercio he fought skirmishes at Igualada (11 January 1809), putting General Chabran's troops to flight, and at Maizneja (17 January 1809) where, with 300 men, he spearheaded the attack on the enemy.
 This latter incident led to the Captain General of Catalonia, General Reding, promoting him to lieutenant colonel and giving him the command of the tercio.

-That same year, he was active at several armed conficts; at Capellades (17 February); at Igualada (9 March) and at which his battalion was surrounded by a force twice the size, plus 200 cavalry troops, and from which his unit was able to escape at bayonet-point; Castel Bisbal (19 March); Tarrasa (2 April); Coll de Soras (13–16 April).
+That same year, he was active at several armed conflicts; at Capellades (17 February); at Igualada (9 March) and at which his battalion was surrounded by a force twice the size, plus 200 cavalry troops, and from which his unit was able to escape at bayonet-point; Castel Bisbal (19 March); Tarrasa (2 April); Coll de Soras (13–16 April).
 He then fought at San Hipólito, at Serratosa (23 May), at Uxay (24 June); captured a French convoy at La Junquera (10 July).
 On 1 September he was able to breach the siege of Gerona at the head of a convoy.
 For this latter achievement he was promoted to Colonel.
 Strongly opposed to the terms of capitulation, he was taken prisoner at the end of the siege but managed to escape while being taken to Perpignan.